apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-localhost.md

 :::note

-The local host does not support volume expansion, backup, and restore functions.
+The localhost does not support volume expansion, backup, and restore functions.

 :::